 - Working with external organizations that are interconnected to your own.

-What are the Available Health Management Degrees and Specializations?
+What are the Available Healthcare Management Degrees and Specializations?

-These degrees take two years to earn.
-In them, you’ll learn necessary office skills, including professional, technical, and how they apply to medical settings.
-You might work with medical coding software, other computer skills, and more.
+These degrees take two years to earn and focus on technical skills.
+You’ll learn necessary office skills including professional and technical, and how they apply to medical settings.
+You might work with medical coding software and other computer skills.
 You’ll likely need a GED or high school diploma to enter one of these programs.
 Some of the courses you might study include:

 - Medical document formatting